-From its beginning, "motion without movement" - a technique is early introduced in Freeman et al. [7] to move displaying patterns continuously without changing their positions.
+"Motion without movement" is a technique introduced in Freeman et al. [7] to move displaying patterns continuously without changing their positions.
 With a similar goal to this technique, Schödl et al. [29] propose a new type of medium, called a video texture.
 In this method, the video texture is synthesized from a finite set of images by randomly rearranging (and possibly blending) original frames from a source video.
-Unlike this method, a video texture is created from a video source, Chuang et al. [4] attempt to animate a natural scene in a single image by creating video textures from a static image rather than from a video source.
+Unlike this method, a video texture is created from a video source; Chuang et al. [4] attempt to animate a natural scene in a single image by creating video textures from a static image rather than from a video source.

-Example-based approaches can re-produce realistic motion or appearance without complex parameters by directly transferring reference videos [11, 22-24, 27].
+Example-based approaches can reproduce realistic motion without complex parameters by directly transferring reference videos [11, 22-24, 27].
 In these works, the abundance is given to the sample retrieval process.
-Thus, they focus on proposing such a good algorithm for the retrieval sector.
+Thus, they focus on proposing a good algorithm for the retrieval sector.
 Their results may be unnatural if they fail in retrieving an appropriate video that is similar to the region image specified by the user.
-There are some drawbacks in these works, such as: they fall in the lack of the various types of fluids.
+There are some drawbacks in these works, such as they lack of various types of fluid motion.
 Thus, the motions in their results are not dynamic.
-Besides, infinite loop video is also an issue in their limitations.
+Besides, infinite loop video is also a limitation.

-Related to the infinitive loop videos, Bhat et al. [3], Liao et al. [16], and Schödl et al. [29] use different ways to generate an infinitive loop output.
+Related to the infinitive loop videos, Bhat et al. [3], Liao et al. [16], and Schödl et al. [29] use different ways to generate infinitive loop output.
 In Schödl et al. [29], the video texture is an infinitely varying stream of video images.
 The video texture is synthesized from a finite set of images by randomly re-arranging original frames from a source video.
 Bhat et al. [3] synthesize new video by manipulating flow lines.
 In this approach, particle texture moves along the input flow line.
 They define a matrix to represent the particles and their positions on the flow line in frames.
 To reduce the discontinuity between output frames, they modify the matrix by changing the entries in the original matrix.
 A progressive video loop is a major issue in Liao et al. [16].
 Through an optimization framework, they define a spectrum of loops with varying levels of activity, from completely static to highly animated [16].

 Most recently, the work that first attempts to create a waterfall animation on a still waterfall image is introduced in Lin et al. [17].
-However, this approach solely focuses on animating waterfall.
+However, this approach solely focuses on animating the waterfall.
 Besides, their system also needs a video sequence to extract a flow animation to form the animation.